Melbourne loves beer almost as much as it loves coffee, and there are plenty of places to taste boutique brews.

 This renovated pub in the western suburb of Newport has so many craft beers they come in a “directory” that is cleverly divided into sections such as #onestandarddrink for those who are driving and Something a Little Different for those with adventurous tastebuds.
 The Junction is a simple space with a recycled wood bar and a bright beer garden, all the better to relax in and decide which of the more than 50 beers to try next.

-The Alehouse Project proudly announces it is into “beer geekery” but it also keeps things simple.
+The Alehouse Project proudly announces its “beer geekery,” but it also keeps things simple.
 There are just a dozen rotating taps of micro-brewed beers plus regular “tap takeovers” where one brewer will dominate the taps.
 The space is bare brick with "craft beer" in huge letters on the wall, in case you forgot why you were here.
 A menu of burgers and chicken wings goes perfectly with the ales.

 The Local Taphouse

 In the southern beachside suburb of St Kilda The Local Taphouse has been educating beer drinkers on the joys of boutique brews for years.
-The interiors might be reminiscent of a Belgian beer café, but expect to find local brews such as Hargreaves Hill from the nearby Yarra Valley, Batch Brewing from Sydney or Stomping Ground from Melbourne's Collingwood.
+The interiors might be reminiscent of a Belgian beer café, but expect to find local brews such as Mornington Peninsula Brewery from the Mornington Peninsula, Batch Brewing from Sydney or Stomping Ground from Melbourne's Collingwood.